IBM/pearson-agentic-ai-workshop/agentic-ai/usecases/banking-financial-research-analyst/hands-on-lab-banking.md

 ![wxo landing page create agent](images/wxo-create-agent.png)

-26- Repeat the steps you did earlier to create an agent from scratch and provide the following name and description for the web search agent.
-Click **Create** (annotated with red arrow).
+26- Repeat the steps you did earlier to create an agent from scratch and provide the unique name, e.g. `Web Search Agent - <yourname>` and description for the web search agent.
+Click **Create** (annotated with red arrow).(Note: In the screenshots the agent is named Web Search Agent.
+You will need to name it uniquely so that you can easily identify your agent among the list of agents created by others as well)

 Name:
 ```